 Back to London!

-The next day we spent in sunny London, wondering along the river Thames and enjoying the view by the glass of wine in The Shard – the tallest building in Europe.
+The next day we spent in sunny London, wandering along the river Thames and enjoying the view by the glass of wine in The Shard – the tallest building in Europe.
 Honestly, there is so much to do there, that even 7 days in London might not be enough!

 Like it?
 Pin it!